 Which is unfair to accomplished short story author W.W.
 Jacobs who wrote "The Monkey's Paw" and published it in a 1902 collection.

 Granted, the story's central notion of magic wishes that go horribly wrong has been with us a much longer time.
-In an ancient Sanskrit story, "The Two-Headed Weaver", a cloth-maker wins a wish from a magical being and, on the advice of his wife, asks for an extra pair of arms and an extra head to enable him to double his productivity—only to be killed as a monster by other people.
+In an ancient Sanskrit story, "The Two-Headed Weaver", a cloth-maker wins a wish from a magical being and, on the advice of his wife, asks for an extra pair of arms and an extra head to help him double his productivity—only to be killed as a monster by other people.

-In 1697, French writer Charles Perrault wrote "The Three Ridiculous Wishes" in his seminal Mother Goose collection.
+In 1697, French writer Charles Perrault included "The Three Ridiculous Wishes" in his seminal Mother Goose collection.
 In that story a woodcutter uses his first wish to get a sausage, the second wish—made in anger—is to attach it to his wife's nose, and the third is to make it go away.

 This story has been repeated with variations in many cultures and languages over the years.
 One English "folk tale" changes the sausage to a black pudding and adds a consolation at the end: the couple get to eat the pudding after it falls from the wife's nose.